 “It’s like a puzzle.
 We try to find out what type of tumor it is and what type of treatment is best,” said Clinton Bahler, MD, MS.

 Bahler said one of the biggest challenges is knowing when to treat and when to observe.
-Annual prostate-specific antigen (PSA) screenings are suggested for men ages 50-70, but screening too much could do more harm than good.
+People with prostate cancer don’t experience symptoms until it has progressed far enough to spread to the lymph nodes or bone.
+The only way to find prostate cancer in time to cure it is through prostate-specific antigen (PSA) screenings or a digital rectal exam.
+Annual PSA screenings are suggested for men ages 50-70, or starting at age 45 if there is a family history of prostate cancer.
+However, screening too much could do more harm than good.

 “PSA is a protein measured by a simple blood draw,” Bahler said.
 “There’s a lot to take in with PSA screening, because PSA can be elevated from at least three different causes: benign prostate enlargement, prostate infection/inflammation and prostate cancer.
 About 50 percent of the biopsies we do are benign and the elevated PSA is due to non-cancerous causes.”

 PSA screenings find both tumors that don’t need treatment and more aggressive tumors that do.
 Prostate cancer is different from many other cancers, because if you have a slow-growing, nonaggressive tumor, you may not need to take action right away.
 Many of those Grade 1 tumors take years to grow and spread.
 Bahler said more than 50 percent of all men will have Grade 1 prostate cancer at some point, but never know it.

 “PSA screening finds cancer 10 years prior to symptoms beginning,” Bahler said.
 “So PSA screening is not recommended if someone’s life expectancy is less than 10 years.”